 The word “camping” means different things to different people.
 For some, it means abandoning all the luxuries of home, and for others, it means experiencing those luxuries in a new environment.

 Some sites offer spots for tent camping, which should satisfy primitive campers, while others cater primarily to glampers.
 Most are somewhere in between, but you should check beforehand to be sure that your site can accommodate your preferred camping style.

 Again, how much you care about this will depend on your views on camping.
 For some people, the appeal of nature is all the entertainment they need — after all, what can compete with a striking sunset or the beauty of a wild animal in its natural habitat?

 However, other campers will note that we’ve had sunsets and wild animals for all of recorded history, and yet we still invented television.

 You can find all sorts of entertainment options at various campsites, including playgrounds, basketball courts, picnic tables, fire pits, and things like Wi-Fi and satellite television hook-ups.

 If you’re traveling with a furry friend, you should check to make sure they’ll be welcome wherever you’re staying.

 Most places are pet-friendly, but they’ll have certain requirements that must be met if you want to bring your buddy along.
-Your pet will likely need to be up-to-date on all vaccinations and will need to be on-leash whenever you leave your vehicle.
+Your pet will likely need to be up-to-date on all vaccinations and will need to be on a leash whenever you leave your vehicle.

 Alaska’s natural beauty has no rival, and you deserve to experience it at least once in your lifetime.
 The campsites on this list offer you the best opportunity to do just that, and while we love the variety offered by the Diamond M Ranch Resort, every site on this list will be well worth your time, as they make camping both fun and easy.

-In fact, you’ll likely find that the hardest thing to do in Alaska is leave.
+In fact, you’ll likely find that the hardest thing to do in Alaska is leaving.
 (No, seriously — the state’s huge and it takes forever to get out of it.)